Evolution and the Catholic Church: Pope Benedict XVI

-On the evening of his death on December 31, 2022, the Holy See published the spiritual testament of Benedict XVI, which was witten on August 29, 2006.
+On the evening of his death on December 31, 2022, the Holy See published the spiritual testament of Benedict XVI, which was written on August 29, 2006.

 In regards to natural sciences, he wrote:

 Pope Francis

 On October 27, 2014, Pope Francis issued a statement at the Pontifical Academy of Sciences that "Evolution in nature is not inconsistent with the notion of creation," warning against thinking of God's act of creation as "God [being] a magician, with a magic wand able to do everything."

 The Pope also expressed in the same statement the view that scientific explanations such as the Big Bang and evolution in fact require God's creation:

-"God is not... a magician, but the Creator who brought everything to life,” Francis said.
-“Evolution in nature is not inconsistent with the notion of creation, because evolution requires the creation of beings that evolve.”

 Catholic teaching and evolution

 The Catechism of the Catholic Church (1994, revised 1997) on faith, evolution and science states:

 Despite these general sections on scientific discussion of the origins of the world and of man, the Catechism does not explicitly discuss the theory of evolution in its treatment of human origins.
 Paragraph 283 has been noted as making a positive comment regarding the theory of evolution, with the clarification that "many scientific studies" that have enriched knowledge of "the development of life-forms and the appearance of man" refers to mainstream science and not to "creation science".

 Concerning the doctrine on creation, Ludwig Ott in his Fundamentals of Catholic Dogma identifies the following points as essential beliefs of the Catholic faith ("De Fide"):